Ramya-Gangavarapu/MyProjectsPage/README.md

 3. Use the "Back" buttons to return to the landing page.

 Feel free to explore and enjoy the projects! 🚀

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜

 Thank you for visiting **My Projects Page**.
 Explore the projects and enjoy your journey through the world of web development! 🌍🔍